farizge/farizge/README.md

 - 👋 Hi, I’m @farizge
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python & Web Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python & Web Development especially Frontend Web Development
-- 💞️ I’m looking to collaborate on Python Related
+- 💞️ I’m looking to collaborate on Python or Frontend Web Development
-- 📫 How to reach me email at farizghani94@gmail.com
+- 📫 How to reach me email at farizghani11@gmail.com

 <!---
 farizge/farizge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.